hashicorp/vagrant/README.md

 ### Dependencies and Unit Tests

-To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler`.
+To hack on vagrant, you'll need ruby 1.9.1 or later and [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler`.
 Afterwords, do the following:

     bundle install
     rake